Children's geographies

-Children's geographies is an area of study within human geography and childhood studies which involves researching the places and spaces of children's lives.
+Children's geographies is an area of study within human geography and childhood studies that involves researching the places and spaces of children's lives.

 Context

-Children's geographies is the branch of human geography which deals with the study of places and spaces of children's lives, characterised experientially, politically and ethically.
+Children's geographies is the branch of human geography and childhood studies dealing with the study of places and spaces of children's lives, characterised experientially, politically and ethically.

-Ever since the cultural turn in geography, there has been recognition that society is not homogenous but heterogeneous.
-It is characterized by diversity, differences and subjectivities.
-While feminist geographers had been able to strengthen the need for examination of gender, class and race as issues affecting women, 'children' as an umbrella term encompassing children, teenagers, youths and young people, which are still relatively missing a 'frame of reference' in the complexities of 'geographies'.
-In the act of theorizing children and their geographies, the ways of doing research and the assumed ontological realities often "frame 'children' and 'adults' in ways that impose a bi-polar, hierarchical, and developmental model".
-This reproduces and enforces the hegemony of adult-centered discourses of children within knowledge production.
-Children's geographies has developed in academic human geography since the beginning of the 1990s, although there were notable studies in the area before that date.
-The earliest work done on children's geographies largely can be traced to William Bunge's work on spatial oppression of children in Detroit and Toronto where children are deemed as the ones who suffer the most under an oppressing adult framework of social, cultural and political forces controlling the urban built environment.
+Ever since the cultural turn in geography, there has been recognition that society is not homogeneous but heterogeneous.
+It is characterised by diversity, differences and subjectivities.
+While feminist geographers were able to strengthen the need for examination of gender, class and race as issues affecting women, 'children' as an umbrella term that encompasses children, teenagers, youths and young people is still relatively missing a 'frame of reference' in the complexities of 'geographies'.
+In the act of theorising about children and their geographies, the ways of doing research and the assumed ontological realities often frame children and adults in ways that impose a binary, hierarchical and developmental model.
+This reproduces and enforces the hegemony of adult-centred discourses of children within knowledge production.